imbo/imbo/docs/installation/installation.rst

 Varnish
 ~~~~~~~

-Imbo strives to follow the `HTTP Protocol <http://www.ietf.org/rfc/rfc2616.txt>`_, and can because of this easily leverage `Varnish <https://www.varnish-cache.org/>`_.
+Imbo strives to follow the `HTTP Protocol`_, and can because of this easily leverage `Varnish`_.

-The only required configuration you need in your `VCL <https://www.varnish-cache.org/docs/3.0/reference/vcl.html>`_ is a default backend:
+The only required configuration you need in your `VCL`_ is a default backend:

 .. code-block:: console